 If daily recording and reporting is required – installation of telemetry is the most practical way to meet this.
 You can do this yourself or through a third party provider.

-If monthly recording and reporting is required, consent holders will need to enter their water use data in to Bay of Plenty Regional Council Water Users Data Management System (WUDMS).
+For consents where monthly recording and reporting is required in the meantime, consent holders will need to enter their water use data in to Bay of Plenty Regional Council Water Users Data Management System (WUDMS).

 Do I need consent?